 Configure and Test CAP in Carousel

 Navigate to the CAP settings page in the Carousel UI at Configure > System > CAP.
-Here you can set the global CAP token, see what CAP messages have been received and when, do some testing, and get the URL you should use for CAP POSTs.
+Here you can enable CAP, see what CAP messages have been received and when, do some testing, and get the CAP POST URL to use in your notification system.

 Choose Tags to Target